 Not one of the six Schools of the Health Sciences at Pitt?
 Visit the University Library System's ORCID@Pitt: What is ORCID?

-Special note: Major publishers such as Science, Public Library of Science (PLoS), IEEE, eLife, EMBO and Hindawi are requiring ORCID iDs with manuscript submission in 2016.
-Be prepared!
+Major publishers such as Science, Public Library of Science (PLoS), IEEE, eLife, EMBO and Hindawi are requiring ORCID iDs with manuscript submission.
+Nature journals encourage using them.